Muhammad-Talha4k/Pneumonia-Detection-using-torch-x-ray-vision/README.md

 - Upload a Chest X-ray: Upload your chest X-ray image (PNG/JPG/JPEG)
 - The model will classify the image as Normal or Pneumonia.
--View Results: The app displays the uploaded image along with a zoomed-in version.
+- The app displays the uploaded image along with a zoomed-in version.
 - A clear label (NORMAL or PNEUMONIA) is shown based on the prediction.

 ## Contributing